mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 inspect for any potential errors (usually driven by data quality, namely completeness).
 Let’s do it!<br/>

+One of the argument of this function, important for our analysis is conf_interval which can be interpret as range of possible outcomes for a prediction calculated at certain probability.
+Default value of probability is 0.95, let’s change it to 0.99.

 To check for errors we can use below code.

 ``` r